kerbasi/testTask/README.md

 ## Task

 Create a page form json data with some flights segments.
 Add sort and filter functionality from the provided form.
-Page shouldn't reload then form changes.
+Page shouldn't reload while form changes.

 ### Example